 In addition to accelerating the pace of infrastructural development in the country, the annuity model will see the government transfer construction, operation and maintenance risks to the private sector.

-Road construction in Kenya has for decades lagged due to cash shortfalls, with only a partly 14,000km or 8.7 per cent of the total road network being tarmacked.
+Road construction in Kenya has for decades lagged due to cash shortfalls, with only 14,000km or 8.7 per cent of the total road network being tarmacked.